serverless/dashboard/docs/application-guide/trace-explorer.md

 on any of these properties.
 - **Timeframe** - Any timeframe within the last 30 days can be used.

 ## Error & Warning Types

 - `ERROR_TYPE_UNCAUGHT` - The Lambda function handler had a fatal error and caused the invocation to fail.
 - `ERROR_TYPE_CAUGHT_USER` - The Lambda function handler had an error that was captured using the SDK.
-This can include Error objects or strings that were captured implicitely (e.g. `console.error`) or explicitely using the provided SDK methods.
+This can include Error objects or strings that were captured implicitly (e.g. `console.error`) or explicitly using the provided SDK methods.
 - `ERROR_TYPE_CAUGHT_SDK_USER` - An internal SDK error that was reported due to misuse of the SDK.
 These errors do not cause handler failures, but misusage of